-- Heat oil in a pan.
-Add cinnomon and cloves.
+- Over medium heat, in a pan, add cinnomon and cloves.

 - Fry until they change its color and release s aroma in the air.

-- Add onion and try until they becomes pink.
+- Add chopped onion and try until they becomes pink.

-- Now add chopped ginger and chopped garlic.
-Fry until they releases good aroma in the air.
+- Now add minced ginger and chopped garlic.
+Fry until fragrant.

 - Then add curry leaves, green chili and fry for a minute.